AhmadAbdelaziz8/cash-splitter-v2/README.md

     yarn start
     ```
     This will start the Metro Bundler.
 You can then scan the QR code with the Expo Go app on your phone or run it on an emulator/simulator.

+## How to Contribute

+We welcome contributions from the developer community!
+Here are a few ways you can help improve Cash Splitter V2:

+- **iOS Deployment:** The application is currently built for Android.
+A major contribution would be to set up the build and deployment process for iOS, making the app available on the Apple App Store.
+- **Multi-Image Capture:** Enhance the receipt scanning feature to allow users to capture and process multiple images for long receipts.
+This would involve updating the camera interface and the logic for sending images to the LLM.

+If you are interested in contributing, please fork the repository and submit a pull request with your changes.

 ## Available Scripts